percona/percona-xtradb-cluster/doc/source/wsrep-system-index.rst

    :default: ``OFF``

-Defines whether the node accepts read queries when in a non-operational state, that is, when it loses connetion to the Primary Component.
+Defines whether the node accepts read queries when in a non-operational state, that is, when it loses connection to the Primary Component.
 By default, this variable is disabled and the node rejects all queries, because there is no way to tell if the data is correct.